murchandamus/bips/bip-update-process.md

 BIPs are not required to be *exclusively* licensed under approved terms, and may also be licensed under unacceptable licenses *in addition to* at least one acceptable license.
 In this case, only the acceptable license(s) should be listed in the License and License-Code headers.
-It is recommended that BIPs are made available under at least one license that is not a software license[^licenses].

 It is recommended that BIPs that include literal code be dual-licensed under the same license terms as the project it modifies.
 For example, literal code intended for Bitcoin Core would ideally be dual-licensed under the MIT license terms